pepf0/BTD6SaveStateCreator/README.md

 Backups of SaveStates will always be created.
 You can also see all old save states by pressing the "Old Save States" Button.
 Advanced: By renaming either one of the old or backed up save states and moving them up 1 folder, then pressing the load button you can also load older save states.
 Only do this if you know what you're doing

+If you made a mistake or need any help, feel free to dm me on discord (pepf9).